Force Microsoft Internet Explorer to Always Use Google Chrome Frame to Open URLs

 So now you can use Google Chrome inside IE by installing "Google Chrome Frame" plug-in and the registry script mentioned above.

-Thanks to "Amit" @ Digital Inspiration for this info...
+Thanks to Amit for this info…

 NOTE: If you face any problem while using this method, try following:

-1. Again open regedit and goto following key:
+1. Again open regedit and go to following key:

 HKEY_CURRENT_USER\Software\Google\ChromeFrame